christianschmidt25/Coding-Project-15/README.md

-# Coding-Project-15
+# Financial Portfolio Management System
-This is the repository for the Coding Project 15 assignment for ISM 3232.
-I will be creating separate JavaScript files to make it easier to track as the portfolio grows.
+This is a financial portfolio management system application.
+I will be creating separate JavaScript files to make it easier to track as the portfolio grows, creating different modules to keep track of assets and transactions.